PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant changes
+- September 2026: Protocol change in granting mechanism.
+Messages that require grants are now completely scheduled (no initial unscheduled packets are sent).
+A new packet type, START_MSG, has been introduced for these messages to announce themselves to the recipient.
 - March 2026: backported Homa to Red Hat Enterprise Linux versions 8 and 9.5, using the branches `rhel8` and `rhel9.5`.
 Future changes made to the `main` branch are likely to be reflected in these branches also.